 I moved back to the UK in 2006 to take up a Chair in Cultural History at Lancaster University, where I was Head of the History Department from 2009-12.
 I retired from Lancaster and returned to Canada in June 2016.
 Two days later a narrow majority of the great British public decided to turn its xenophobic back on the European Union, confirming that the UK was a place people like me were better off out of.
 Non, je ne regrette rien.

 I hope retirement will give me more time to think and write.
-My recent publications include a short book, Making Trouble: Surrealism and the Human Sciences, in the Prickly Paradigm Press pamphlets series, a lengthy article on Brexit and Trump, and a history-cum-travel guide, Prague: Crossroads of Europe, which is in press for publication in Reaktion Books’ Cityscopes series in Fall 2018.
+My recent publications include a short book, Making Trouble: Surrealism and the Human Sciences, in the Prickly Paradigm Press pamphlets series, a lengthy article on Brexit and Trump, and a history-cum-travel guide, Prague: Crossroads of Europe, which was published in Reaktion Books’ Cityscopes series in Fall 2018.

 I do have a life besides.
 It includes a lot of travel, especially road trips in rented SUVs (though the USA, which I love, will have to remain off-limits so long as the disgusting Trump occupies the White House); wine and food (growing, cooking and eating it); art and photography; a lifelong love affair with music, ranging from dead operatic sopranos to cacophonous jazz to the weirder shores of Americana; and family and friends on both sides of the Atlantic, as well as a good deal further south and east.